View Richard Croak's Obituary on scrantontimes.com and share memories

 A Mass of Christian Burial will be celebrated Friday, May 10, at 10 a.m. in the Church of St. Rita, 512 Main St., in Gouldsboro.
 Interment with rite of committal and military honors will follow in St. Catherine's Cemetery in Covington Twp.
 Family and friends are kindly requested to proceed directly to the church on Friday for the Mass.

-Visitation will be held Thursday, May 9, from 5 to 8 p.m. at Brian Arthur Strauch Funeral Homes & Cremation Services LLC, 3 First St., in Spring Brook Twp.
+Visitation will be Thursday, May 9, from 5 to 8 p.m. at Brian Arthur Strauch Funeral Homes & Cremation Services LLC, 3 First St., Spring Brook Twp.

-In lieu of flowers, memorial donations can be made to the Gouldsboro Ambulance Squad, P.O.
+In lieu of flowers, memorial donations may be made to the Gouldsboro Ambulance Squad, P.O.
 Box 255, Gouldsboro, PA 18424; or the Church of St. Rita, P.O.
 Box 537, Gouldsboro, PA 18424.
-To share your fondest memories of Richard, please visit the funeral home's website or Facebook page.
+To share your fondest memories of Richard, please visit the funeral home website or Facebook page.